 Sparklight is available in mostly rural and suburban areas where customers probably won’t be able to get fiber internet.
 This makes Sparklight’s cable internet speeds the best option in some communities that are otherwise served only by DSL or satellite, which can be slow and unreliable.
 According to a report from Ookla, Sparklight had the highest download speeds among fixed broadband providers in North Dakota and New Mexico.
 (2)

 Sparklight is a fiber-rich cable provider, meaning it delivers service using a mix of fiber and coaxial cables.
 While it can achieve download speeds of up to 940 Mbps, its upload speeds are much lower than that, reaching 50 Mbps.
 This is a technical limitation of cable connections that those with fiber connections won’t experience.
-While this isn’t ideal for heavy gaming or video calls, Sparklight’s download and upload speeds are generally still sufficient for these activities, plus regular browsing and streaming for multiple users.
+While this isn’t ideal for households with several people who want to do heavy gaming or take video calls at the same time, Sparklight’s download and upload speeds are generally still sufficient for most households.
+And for regular browsing and streaming for multiple users, it's just fine.
 However, the data caps may hold you back if you’re a heavy internet user.
 Occasional outages and inconsistent speeds do affect service according to customer reports on Downdetector.
 (3)

 Hawaiian Telcom charges a moderate $9.99 to use its modem.
 You could use your own modem to save money, but you won’t be able to add Hawaiian’s Whole Home Wi-Fi or upgrade your service to Premier Value, Hawaiian’s tech plan.
 If you do go with Hawaiian’s modem, you can also rent between one and three Google Wi-Fi pods for just $7 per month total.
 Unless you live in a McMansion (more than 4,500 sq. ft.), you shouldn’t have any dead spots.
 Some of our top providers don't charge rental fees, and we would like to see Hawaiian Telcom follow suit, but we still love these low rates.